KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 🟧 Paid Streaming Platforms

 #
-# 🔴 The Lists 🔴
+# 🔴 The Blocklists 🔴

-Blocklists merged for enhanced protection and converted to various syntaxes
+The sources are consolidated for enhanced security and converted into various syntaxes

 - AdBlock Syntax: `||domain.tld^`